 I was raised in Indio, California.
 Throughout school I took art classes, it came easy.
 After graduating from high school, I decided (with the encouragement of family) to move to Santa Monica and attend The Art Institute where I chose to study Computer Animation.
-While in school 9/11 hit.
-After that happened it left me feeling inadequate in my life.
+While in school, the tragedy of September 11th hit and after that happened it left me feeling inadequate in my life.
 I needed something more, my heart wasn't in animation nor school anymore.
-While walking past an Army Recruitment Office and without any hesitation I went in and sat down.
+While walking passed an Army Recruitment office I went in and sat down.
 A few hours later I was signed up and to be leaving for boot camp within weeks.

 I spent three years in the Army.
 Within that time art took a backseat.
 Dabbling here and there but nothing serious.
 It really wasn't until about two years after the Army that I was given two huge pieces of MDO board to paint on.
 It was truly the beginning of my journey back into art.